-Complementary and Alternative Medicine/
+Complementary and Integrative Medicine/

-Naturopathic physicians collaborate with all other branches of medical science, referring patients to conventional healthcare practitioners for diagnosis or treatment when appropriate.
+Naturopathic physicians collaborate with all other branches of medical science, referring patients to conventional health care practitioners for diagnosis or treatment when appropriate.

 Part 1: How to Attend College Without Going into Too Much Debt